The 2 Ingredients Couples Need In Order To Be Truly Compatible

 The ability to recognize, understand, and respond to another person's emotions in a sensitive and empathic manner.
 It involves being present and fully engaged with another person, tuning into their emotional state and physical state, and acknowledging their feelings without judgment.

 Example: Linda and Bobby have just taken an 18-hour flight to Bali to purchase a property.
 They arrive with little time to get a ride to get situated before their appointment.
-Linda is "hangry" and Bobby is aching from the long flight.
-Bobby makes sure they get quality food before anything else, and Linda insisted Bobby get a massage before they go see the property.
+Linda is "hangry," and Bobby is aching from the long flight.
+Bobby makes sure they get quality food before anything else, and Linda insists Bobby get a massage before they go see the property.
 Both are happier, able to stay attuned to each other, and far more emotionally resourceful for their meeting.

 Emotional attunement is an important aspect of interpersonal relationships, as it promotes empathy, effective communication, and a deeper connection between individuals.
 This skill is particularly important in parenting and intimate relationships, as it fosters emotional security and allows for healthy emotional development.